Chessington World of Adventures: Wild Woods

-The area, originally named 'Transylvania', was created in 1990, modeled on a mock Barvarian town street, with tall European Architecture.
+The area, originally named 'Transylvania', was created in 1990, modeled on a mock Bavarian town street, with tall European Architecture.
 It opened with two major attractions, The Vampire and Prof. Burp's BubbleWorks.
 Vampire is a steel suspended floorless coaster.
 The original Arrow Dynamics trains were replaced with Vekoma trains during a closed season in 2001, reopening in 2002.
 Prof. Burp's BubbleWorks was a dark water ride that took guests through an animated fizzy pop factory.
 For 2006, it was rethemed to an Imperial Leather toiletries factory.
 Bubbleworks closed on 6 September 2016 and was replaced by The Gruffalo River Ride Adventure in March 2017.

 The area was created as a quaint, 'Central-European' town square to one side, where the entrance to Prof. Burp's BubbleWorks, shops and eateries were located amongst the town buildings, then a path set back from the town leads to the castle entrance of The Vampire.
 After the park's various changes of management, the area was repeatedly changed in a piecemeal fashion to more of a haunted Halloween style, though most of the fascia remains under various repaints and alterations.
 Vampire's entrance was moved to an unthemed metal archway in 2001 and the original BubbleWorks entrance recycled as a 'Fastrack' queue in recent years.

 In 2017, the park renamed Transylvania to "Wild Woods", in relation to the Gruffalo River Ride Adventure attraction opening that year, though the area itself was largely unchanged.